lingard/colors-ts/docs/modules/Color.ts.md

 ## lab

-Create a `Color` from L, a and b coordinates coordinates in the Lab color space.
+Create a `Color` from L, a and b coordinates in the Lab color space.
 Note: See documentation for `xyz`.
 The same restrictions apply here.

 See: https://en.wikipedia.org/wiki/Lab_color_space